 Parental Conflict After Divorce

-There is so much emphasis placed on the goal of "no conflict" parenting today.
+So much emphasis is placed on the goal of "no conflict" parenting today.
 But is the elimination of parental conflict after separation or divorce realistic?
 Especially after a father and mother have gone through a bitter separation or divorce?

-In this article, we will discuss where parental conflict starts, how decisions today make a big impact on future conflict, how to use parental conflict to become a better parent and co-parent and we will chat with Dr. Max Wachtel about tips to reduce conflict.
+In this article, we will discuss where parental conflict starts, how decisions today greatly impact future conflict, and how to use parental conflict to become a better parent and co-parent.
+We will chat with Dr. Max Wachtel about tips to reduce conflict.

-While we have written about parallel parenting and how it is an effective means to bypass co-parenting when the latter is just not realistic, let's not forget that co-parenting is a learned trait.
+While we have written about parallel parenting and how it is an effective means to bypass co-parenting when the latter is unrealistic, let's not forget that co-parenting is a learned trait.
 A parent doesn't just get good at it overnight or even in a matter of weeks or months.

 Where parental conflict starts in separation and divorce